-Kids are quite perceptive, so chances are they know something is going on – especially now they have been told to stay at home.
+Kids are quite perceptive, so chances are they know a fair bit about coronavirus already - especially with the rules changing all the time.
 But what can you do?
 Do you tell children about coronavirus?
-And if so, how do you explain what’s happening without giving them nightmares?
+And if so, how do you explain what's happening without giving them nightmares?
 Here’s some tips on talking to your children about coronavirus.

 Don’t be afraid to have the conversation

-Now is a good time to inform yourself about COVID-19 and then tell your children about it.
 Most kids will have heard about COVID-19 by now, whether it’s been gossiped about on the playground or overheard on the evening news.
-However, it’s better for them to hear it from you as you will have the facts at hand and are able to set the emotional tone to a reassuring one, not one of panic set by the media or their friends.
+However, it’s better for them to hear the important information from you as you will have the facts at hand and are able to set the emotional tone to a reassuring one, not one of panic set by the media or their friends.

 Try not to overshare

-Tell them what COVID-19 is and how it is going to change your lives for the next few months, but don’t feel the need to tell them everything.
+Tell them what COVID-19 is and how it is going to change your lives for the foreseeable future, but don’t feel the need to tell them everything.
 Children can get overwhelmed easily, so just give them the key facts and answer their questions clearly and honestly.
 It’s okay if you don’t have the answer for some of these questions – its more important for your child to know they can ask you about it.

 Avoid discussions when you are feeling anxious

 It’s a challenging time for everybody right now, so feeling anxious from time to time is fairly normal.
 However, it’s not a great idea to talk to your kids about coronavirus when you're feeling worried.
 Calm yourself down before trying to answer questions or talking to children about coronavirus.
 You’ll have much better and more reassuring answers once you do!

 They (hopefully!) know what’s going on by now, so to ease their potentially worried little minds, teach them how to stay safe from the virus.
 Knowing they have to wash their hands more than usual and keep 2 metres apart from people outside will empower your children and help them feel more in control - especially now they are back at school.